 You have to supervise a child at this time.
 A cyclist or a jogger is the best fit for his companionship.

 Smart socialization lies at the core of this dog.
 It is the ultimate ground to prove his intelligence.
 He is alert and sensitive to his surroundings.

 Power assimilates with boldness in an Akita.
 This Japanese dog is another super guard dog.
 He does not conduct any business with a stranger.
 He is extremely loyal to his owner and gets along well with his family.

 Yorkshire Terrier intelligence ranking (27 Among 137):

-Smartness and independence are two inseparable qualities from a Yorkshire terrier.
-He is a package vivacious dog who is always ready for outing and activities.
+Smartness and independence are two inseparable qualities of a Yorkshire terrier.
+He is a package vivacious dog who is always ready for outings and activities.
 He is not content in an insipid life.